civic-tech-lab/commonplace-frontend/README.md

 ### Testing
 Unit tests use Enzyme and Jest and can be run with `yarn test`.

+### Storybook
+You can preview the components used to assemble this app using `@storybook/react`.
+To start the storybook server, run `yarn storybook`.

 ### License
 GNU General Public License v3.0